humbertoragazzini/ms-1-front-end/README.md

 * Contact:
     - Tested:
         - Navbar ( all links: home, my story,about me, contact )
+            * _The navbar mobile was affected for the same bug than home page._
-            * _The navbar here was affected for the same bug than home page._
+            * _The navbar items was affected for the same bug than home page._
         - Profile Image: position, size, all correct from 360px to 1200px.
         - personal info: position, size, style, all correct from 360px to 1200px.
         - my core competences: position, size, style, style, all correct from 360px to 1200px.